CIEHF accredited Advanced DSE assessor course - Professional practitionerTM (2 day)

 Sufficient experience as a DSE assessor and be actively carrying out DSE assessments

 Successfully completed a CIEHF accredited DSE assessor course (we may accept other courses and those with experience or qualification – please call to discuss)

-- The course will give you a bge of competence that few others will have and so separate you from the competition
+- The course will give you a badge of competence that few others have which will separate you from the competition

 Professional competence will be assessed from: